 It is hoped that the result of these changes will mean obligatory carbon reporting for at least 8,000 businesses from the CRC.

-As well as this, at least 10,000 companies will be required to report their energy and emissions in their annual reports for the first time, due to the qualification criteria of the Energy Savings Opportunity Scheme (ESOS).
+As well as this, at least 10,000 companies will be required to report their energy and emissions in their annual reports for the first time,due to the qualification criteria of the new Streamlined Energy and Carbon Reporting (SECR) legislation.

 That opening paragraph might seem a little complicated, so allow us to break down what is being introduced.

 UK Quoted Companies (MGHG)

 UK listed companies with two of the below: